CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/AIW-Azure-Virtual-Desktop(AVD).md

    - If the validation fails attendee should make sure that all the configurations provided in the lab guide are followed while adding the **ApplicationGroupMonitoring** Diagnostic setting.

+1. Exercise 8 Task 3 : Microsoft Teams and Microsoft Edge Chromium not installing

+    - In Step 11, Microsoft Teams and Microsoft Edge Chromium won't be installed as there are changes in the application.
+If you don't see the application installed, Please skip the step and continue with the lab.
 1. **Copy-Paste Issue**

     **If Copy paste doesn’t work, please try following:**